JeremyBois/ParseMe/README.md

   - `textBoldParser` a parser for `**text**`
   - `textEmphParser` a parser for `*text*`

-Then, to be able to parse the whole line we only have to combine them (here `<|>` is used as a combine operator because its the syntax choose in the `Alternative` typeclass).
+Then, to be able to parse the whole line we only have to combine them (here `<|>` is used as a combine operator because its the syntax chosen in the `Alternative` typeclass).
 Our complete parser can then be written only using our small combinators as follow:
 ```haskell
 completeParser = textNormalParser <|> textBoldParser <|> textEmphParser